Dirk Bikkembergs

 Dirk Bikkembergs (born 2 January 1959) is a Belgian fashion designer.

 Early life

 Dirk Bikkembergs was born in Cologne, Germany, as his father was in the Belgian Army.
 He lived most of his years in Diepenbeek, Limburg, Belgium.
 In 1982, Bikkembergs graduated from the Royal Academy of Fine Arts in Antwerp, Belgium.

 Designer career

-In 1996, the Bikkembergs label was introduced to focus on football dress.
-He was the first fashion designer ever who received permission to hold a fashion show in a football stadium.
+In 1996, the Bikkembergs label was introduced to focus on football clothing.
+He was the first ever fashion designer to receive permission to hold a fashion show in a football stadium.

-Dirk started using the team as his laboratory for styling and fabric technology.
+Bikkembergs started using the team as his laboratory for styling and fabric technology.
 From exclusive jackets to high-performance underwear, all his designs are now tested and promoted by football players.
 The Dirk Bikkembergs Group's sponsorship of the team, now re-christened F.C.
 Bikkembergs Fossombrone, involved not only investment to bring in fresh talent, but also a revamp of their image.